 Click on each of your links and use the Link Checker to make sure they are working.
 Remember that click tracking is not activated when you use the Send a Test Email option, so a link in a test email will not redirect through our click-tracking feature like it will when sent to a list.

 We enable tracking by default, but you can check your settings on Setup step of the Campaign Builder.
 If they are disabled, you won't see open and click activity in your campaign report.

 - Are you getting blocked by spam filters?

 Keep spam filters in mind as you create your campaigns to make sure they won't get stuck in your recipients' spam filters.

-- Inbox Inspections let you see your campaign in your subscribers' favorite email clients.
-Monthly Plans include the 25 inspections per week.
-Single inspections can be purchased for $3 each on Pay As You Go and Forever Free Plans.
+Monthly Plans include 25 inspections per week, and single inspections can be purchased for $3 each on Pay As You Go and Forever Free Plans.